Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Bite** (standard, at-will)
 > +9 vs AC; 1d8+4 damage, or 1d8+8 against a grappled or blinded target.
 > ⤢	**Tongue Lash** (swift, at-will)
-> Ranged 3; +7 vs Reflex; the target is grappled and pulled adjacent to the giant frog.
+> Ranged 3; +7 vs Reflex; the target is grappled.
+If it is Large size or smaller, it is also pulled adjacent to the giant frog.
 > **Leap** (move, at-will)
 > The giant frog jumps 4 squares, without provoking opportunity attacks.